Ecological Breastfeeding: What it is and Why Some Mamas are Doing it

 When my daughter was born, I was determined to exclusively feed her breast milk and do things as naturally in caring for her as I had in birthing her (read my natural hospital birth story here).

 Thinking about having a natural birth?
 Get my FREE guide to discover if it’s the right choice for you!
-Enter your email address here for access.
+Enter your email address at the bottom of this page for access.

 I had a breast pump and assumed I would use it because … Well, isn’t that just what breastfeeding moms do so they can go to an appointment or have a date night without the baby once in a while?